geopandas/geopandas/doc/source/community/contributing.rst

     python -m ipykernel install --user --name geopandas_docs make html

-For minor updates, you can skip whole ``make html`` part as reStructuredText and MyST syntax are usually quite straightforward.
+For minor updates, you can skip the ``make html`` part as reStructuredText and MyST syntax are usually quite straightforward.